 If your arms are complete, a regular-width lace sleeve or a sheer sleeve may be too tight, so a great option is a dress with mid-length full sleeves.

 Here’s a great way to cover up and looks stylish.
 Many sleeveless dresses come with a matching jacket to cover the arms.
 Take a look at these two dresses.
 Whether you like your arms covered at all times or want to cover up for the church, these evening sheath dresses with lace jackets are an attractive option.

 7. Caped Dress

-These types of dresses are new and interesting.
+These dresses are new and interesting.
 Dramatic types love them.
-This Satin Colum Gown has a chiffon cape that is sewn onto the shoulders.
-Your arms are semi-exposed as the cape swishes by them.
-This would be a good option if you are not too concerned about exposing your arms, but you tend to get cold and want some coverage, or if you just like the fashion-forward feel of a glamorous cape.
+The unique chiffon overlay creates floaty, full sleeves to camouflage wide arms and gives you a very ethereal look.
+This style would be a good option if you want semi arm coverage, or if you just like the fashion-forward feel of a glamorous cape.